ev0clu/photo-tagging-app/README.md

   - Submit button adds the score to database, than navigate to the leaderboard page
 - Leaderboard page:
   - Fetch data from database based on the choosed game board
+  - Sorted scores, 5 scores are shown in each time and it is updated based on the next and previous button pressing

 ### Developement dependencies